chrys87/fenrir/README.md

 Settings "settings.conf" is located in the "config" directory.
 Take care that the used drivers in the config matching your installed drivers.
 By default it uses:
-- sound driver: generic (via sox, could configured in settings.conf)
+- sound driver: genericDriver (via sox, could configured in settings.conf)
-- speech driver: speechd
+- speech driver: speechdDriver
-- braille driver: brltty (WIP)
+- braille driver: brlttyDriver (WIP)
+- input driver: evdevDriver